 Further, pursuant to the Series A Stock Purchase Agreement, Stronghold Digital Mining Inc., the investors in Series A Private Placement and key holders entered into the Right of First Refusal ("ROFR") Agreement.
-Under the ROFR Agreement, the key holders agreed to grant a right of first refusal to Stronghold Digital Mining, Inc., held by a key holder or issued to a key holder after the date of the ROFR Agreement, not including any shares of Series A Preferred Stock or common stock issued or issuable upon conversion of the Series A Preferred Stock.
+Under the ROFR Agreement, the key holders agreed to grant a right of first refusal to Stronghold Digital Mining, Inc. to purchase all or any portion capital stock of Stronghold Digital Mining, Inc., held by a key holder or issued to a key holder after the date of the ROFR Agreement, not including any shares of Series A Preferred Stock or common stock issued or issuable upon conversion of the Series A Preferred Stock.
 The key holders also granted a secondary refusal right to the investors in the Series A Private Placement to purchase all or any eligible capital stock not purchased by Stronghold Digital Mining, Inc. pursuant to their right of first refusal.